billwear/maas-rad/originals/give-me-an-example-of-maas-deb-2-9-ui-2657.md

 Adding a functional VLAN requires some additional (common) networking aspects, which we'll cover later.
 In the meantime, though, here's the short version of adding and naming the VLAN itself.

-From anywhere on the MAAS page, select "Subnets" from the top menubar, which brings you to this screen:
+From anywhere on the MAAS page, select "Subnets" from the top menu-bar, which brings you to this screen:

 <a href="https://discourse.maas.io/uploads/default/original/1X/befd3a3eb5987d412477d0a076d16a50e81dae30.jpeg" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/befd3a3eb5987d412477d0a076d16a50e81dae30.jpeg"></a>

-Using the "Add" dropdown, select "VLAN:"
+Using the "Add" drop-down, select "VLAN:"

 <a href="https://discourse.maas.io/uploads/default/original/1X/dbdea7bec608d14e89da82cfdea87df3f93855dd.jpeg" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/dbdea7bec608d14e89da82cfdea87df3f93855dd.jpeg"></a>